-- The 72 x 72 Router Includes: redundant cards optional

 - (1) Crosspoint Boards (72 x 72)

 - (1) Redundant Crosspoint Boards

 - (6) Input Boards (000 72)

 - (6) Output Boards (000 72)

-- (2) External Power Supplys Frame
+- (2) External Power Supplies Frame

 - (2) Frame Controller Modules

 - Monitor Matrix integral to the Primary Crosspoint

-Note that the monitor matrix in 72 frames is driven by the Primary crosspoint card.
+NOTE: The monitor matrix in 72 frames is driven by the Primary crosspoint card.
 If it is removed from the system for some reason, the monitor matrix will not function.

-UT400 Embedded Signal Processing functionality
+UT-400 Embedded Signal Processing Functionality

-The series 2 routers were designed with one more redundant, high speed data path from the IO cards to the crosspoint array than is necessary for their base operation as crosspoint based audio or video routers.
-This path is used, among other things, to carry a TDM based communications signal from input cards where it is generated, to a central crosspoint array where it is switched, and finally to an output card slot where the signal can exit the router as AES, part of a MADI signal, or as an embedded audio channel on a video output.
+The Series 2 routers were designed with one more redundant, high speed data path from the IO cards to the crosspoint array than is necessary for their base operation as crosspoint based audio or video routers.
+This path is used, among other things, to carry a TDM-based communications signal from input cards where it is generated, to a central crosspoint array where it is switched, and finally to an output card slot where the signal can exit the router as AES, part of a MADI signal, or as an embedded audio channel on a video output.